kovymun/lupus-together-landing-react-ts/README.md

 ### Disclaimer

-All names, services, testimonials, and brand references, including _Lupus Together_, are fictional and created for the sole purpose of demonstrating software development, UI/UX design, and implementation best practices.
+All names, services, testimonials, locations, and brand references, including _Lupus Together_, are fictional and created for the sole purpose of demonstrating software development, UI/UX design, and implementation best practices.
 Any resemblance to real individuals or organizations is purely coincidental.

 Images used are royalty-free and sourced from **[Unsplash](https://unsplash.com/)** and **[Lummi AI](https://www.lummi.ai/)** , optimized for performance (WebP format).
 Social links included are placeholders to demonstrate UI layout and design.

+### Future Plans

+- **Migrate to Astro.js**: for improved app performance and enhanced SEO/GEO capabilities.
+- **Light & Dark Theme Toggle**: to improve accessibility and user preference support.
+- **Scroll-triggered Animations**: for a smoother, more interactive visual experience.
+- **Deploy to Production**: make the project live and accessible to users.

 ### Credits